caiks/TBOT03/README.md

 After some investigation we found that when the turtlebot is in interest mode it moves along the corridor between rooms 1,2,3 and 4,5,6 much less often than for random effective mode.
 Sometimes it remains trapped in one set of rooms for the entire run.
 We can conjecture that requiring no more than one *event* in each action, i.e. effective *slice*, is sometimes insufficient for the turtlebot to discover anything interesting along the corridor.
 This means that the *models* has not explored enough and so are rather incomplete.
 In order to make the modes comparable we eventually restricted the turtlebot to rooms 4,5 and 6 by blocking the corridor in environment 19.
 We did this from mode 15 onwards.
 Ultimately, of course, a greater weight will have to be placed on random exploration, but for the moment this restriction will do.

 At this point we moved on from mode 14 to mode 15.
-Here the *slice* topology is cached on the actor, improving performance and well as enabling greater functionality.
-Now we could more easily keep track of the parent *slice size* and so we could move from a goal of maximum *slice size* to one of maximum *slice size* per parent *slice size*.
-With maximum *slice size* we saw large gryrations in the *modelling* rate, although possibly this was also because of the corridor problem mentioned above.
-Initially we picked off the highest *alignments* but later we ended up accidentally boosting *slices* with low *alignments* because these older *slices* tended to be larger than newer *slices*, simply because of the accumulation of *events*.
-Also, because of the induce threshold, there is sometimes more than one goal *slice* to choose from.
+Here the *slice* topology is cached on the actor, improving performance and enabling greater functionality as well.
+Now we could more easily keep track of the parent *slice size* allowing us to move from a goal of maximum *slice size* to one of maximum *slice size* per parent *slice size*.
+With maximum *slice size* we saw large variations in the *modelling* rate, although possibly this was also because of the corridor problem mentioned above.
+Initially we pick off the highest *alignments* but later we end up accidentally boosting *slices* with low *alignments* because these older *slices* tended to be larger than newer *slices* simply because of the accumulation of *events*.
+Also, because of the induce threshold, there is sometimes more than one goal *slice* to choose from if they happen to reach the threshold at the same time.
 If one of these goals is chosen arbitrarily at each *event*, then the turtlebot can start off in one direction and then change its mind to go in another direction and so waste time oscillating in lower *alignments*.
+If we move to maximum *slice size* per parent *slice size* instead, this is less likely to occur because the parent *sizes* of different *slices* are rarely exactly the same.

-If we move to maximum *slice size* per parent *slice size* instead, we are maximising the *likelihood* measure described above.
+The main reason to switch to maximum *slice size* per parent *slice size*, however, is that then we are maximising the *likelihood* measure described above.
 That is, we will tend to find the most *diagonalised* or *aligned* goal *slices* more quickly, and so improve our chances of finding potential new *alignments*.

 During mode 14 and 15 *level* 3 runs we observed that sometimes the *modelling* rate, measured in *fuds* per *size* per induce threshold, would be abnormally large.
-After some investigation we found that the induce appeared to be recursing down a single *decomposition* path creating a *model* that was very deep but highly lopsided with many near *singletons*.
-We conjectured that perhaps the induce threshold of only 100 was producing quite a lot of spurious *shuffle alignment* with the result that the later parts of the *model* consisted of essentially random *partitions*.
-We traced the *alignments* that were obtained during the induce and found that there were quite a lot of very small *alignments*.
+After some investigation we found that the induce appeared to be recursing down a single *decomposition* path creating a *model* that was very deep but highly lopsided having many near *singletons*.
+We conjectured that perhaps the induce threshold of only 100 was producing quite a lot of spurious *shuffle alignments* with the result that the later parts of the *model* consisted of essentially random *partitions*.
+We traced the *alignments* that were obtained during *induction* and found that there were quite a lot of very small *alignments*.
 The distribution was 'U'-shaped with a minimum at around a 6% *diagonal*.
 We assumed that below that minimum most of the *alignments* were caused by the coarse *shuffle*.
-So we added a *diagonal* threshold to the active so that it does not add *model* below that threshold, but will wait and retry later.
-To prevent constant retries at incremental *events* we also added a stepped sequence of thresholds on fail, e.g. this is `actor.json` with the additional configuration,
+So we added a minimum allowed *diagonal* limit to the active.
+Below that limit it no longer adds a *fud*, but waits and retries later.
+To prevent constant retries at incremental *events* we also added a stepped sequence of induce thresholds on fail, e.g. this is `actor.json` with the additional configuration,
 ```
 {
 ...